Georgina Baillie

-Georgina Baillie is an English actor, artist, post-punk singer, songwriter, and formerly a burlesque performer.
+Georgina Baillie (born 7 July 1985) is an English actress, artist, post-punk singer, songwriter, and formerly a burlesque performer.
 Her stage names have included Voluptua and Georgie Girl.

-From 2010 to 2013 she worked as a backing vocalist for Adam Ant and during 2011-2012 as the lead singer of the band Georgie Girl and her Poussez Posse that toured with Ant in over 100 concerts.
+From 2010 to 2013 she worked as a backing vocalist for Adam Ant and during 2011–2012 as the lead singer of the band Georgie Girl and her Poussez Posse that toured with Ant in over 100 concerts.

 In October 2008, Baillie and her grandfather, the actor Andrew Sachs, were the targets of a prank phone call by Russell Brand and Jonathan Ross that resulted in reverberations in the British media.

 Early life

-Baillie was born 7 July 1985 in East London UK.
+Baillie was born 7 July 1985 in east London.
 Her mother is voiceover artist Kate Sachs and her father the actor Charles Baillie.
-Her maternal grandfather is the actor Andrew Sachs.
+Her maternal grandfather was the actor Andrew Sachs.

 Career

 Music

 Baillie has worked with a number of bands over the years.
-In 2010 she worked with MariaMaria to release a single, "Sonnet for a Vampire."
+In 2010, she worked with MariaMaria to release a single, "Sonnet for a Vampire."
 Baillie performed vocals, with Sarah White on bass and Corrine Aze "Hazel" Corleone on guitar.

-From 2010–2013, Baillie sang backing vocals for Adam Ant.
-At first she sang with Sarah White and later with Georgina "Twinkle" Leahy; she later sang backup alone.
-As a member of Ant's band "The Good, The Mad and the Lovely Posse" she appeared as a backing vocalist in Ant's "Cool Zombie" music video, released on Blueblack Hussar Records and in concert footage featured in The Blueblack Hussar, a documentary about Ant's early 2010s musical comeback directed by Jack Bond, as well as in extras included on the film's DVD release.
+In 2009, shortly after The Russell Brand Show prank calls, Adam Ant befriended Baillie, and as of 2011 remained close friends.
+He hired Baillie to oversee his calendar scheduling and asked her to perform back up vocals for his performances.
+This lasted from 2010–2013.
+At first she sang with White and later with Georgina "Twinkle" Leahy; she later sang backup alone.
+As a member of Ant's band "The Good, The Mad and the Lovely Posse", she appeared as a backing vocalist in Ant's "Cool Zombie" music video, released on Blueblack Hussar Records and in concert footage featured in The Blueblack Hussar, a documentary about Ant's early 2010s musical comeback directed by Jack Bond, as well as in extras included on the film's DVD release.

-Baillie co-wrote two songs in response to the Johnathan Ross/Russell Brand incident discussed below.
+Baillie co-wrote two songs in response to the Jonathan Ross/Russell Brand incident discussed below.
 One was "Gun In Your Pocket", a song by Ant with input from Baillie in which both Baillie and Brand are discussed.
-"Gun In Your Pocket" was written in 2010 as single for Ant's upcoming album Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter.'
-In the end the song was released in late 2012 as the B side of actual pre-album single "Cool Zombie".
+"Gun In Your Pocket" was written in 2010 as single for Ant's upcoming album Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter.
+In the end the song was released in late 2012 as the B side of the pre-album single "Cool Zombie".
 The other song was "Rubber Medusa" – a song addressed to Brand from Baillie's point of view, co-written with Ant.